Parker-Liu1103/WEST-Contact-Analystic/README.md

-# MEAN stack Contact Analytics
+# MEAN Stack Contact Analytics
 login and registration page for angular with interceptor using JSON web token